We accept the Regulator’s findings and acknowledge that we have not fully met the new consumer standards in these areas.

 We need to improve the data we hold about tenants so that we have a better understanding of their diverse needs.
 This is important so that we can deliver fair and equitable services.

-We are working with tenant engagement experts Accuity, who are currently undertaking a tenant survey on our behalf.
 We will work with tenants to make sure we regularly capture data to ensure we consistently provide a range of accessible information which includes digital and non-digital channels.
 To learn more about our approach to providing services we set out what you can expect through our Local Standards.
 More information can be found in our Local Standards document.

 - Tenant engagement